Skip to content

 Storyboards are a vital part of bringing any visual narrative to life.
 They allow filmmakers, animators, and other artists to plan out their visual story before production begins.
 There are many options when it comes to creating storyboards, each with their own advantages.
 Here we will explore some of the most common types of storyboards used today:

-1. Traditional Storyboard
+1. Traditional Storyboards

 Traditional hand-drawn storyboards are created with pen or pencil and paper.
 They feature a series of hand-sketched panels or frames that outline important shots and sequences in a visual narrative.
 Hand-drawn boards are an inexpensive and easy way for creatives to translate ideas from scripts and get an overall sense of scene flow, camera angles, character positions, and other visual elements.